bigr00/ChatGPT-Siri-integration/README.md

 When you have longer questions or longer answers, you will burn through your tokens faster.
 One can limit tokens by adding the variable "max_tokens" to the API request *Get contents of URL*.

+## Language support
+Siri supports only a select amount of languages, but ChatGPT supports more.